PauloVinicius02131/PauloVinicius02131/README.md

-- 👋 Hi, I’m @PauloVinicius02131 specialist on PowerBI
+- 👋 Hi, I’m @PauloVinicius02131 specialist on PowerBI, PowerQuerry and SQL
 - 👀 I’m interested in
   - Python
   -JavaScript
-  - Sql ( Ora )
+  - HTML and CSS
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on PowerBi
 - 📫 How to reach me pauloviniciusdesouza@live.com or +55 35 9999 32618